pinojs/pino/docs/api.md

 Default: `undefined`

-The `msgPrefix` property allows you to specify a prefix for every message of the logger and it's children.
+The `msgPrefix` property allows you to specify a prefix for every message of the logger and its children.

 ```js
 const logger = pino({